DirecTV dropping Newsmax: Just business or political bias?

-“This is no different than the contract disputes that arise every few years between sports channels and DirectTV, Comcast, etc,” said Dave Karpf, an Associate Professor at George Washington University’s School of Media and Public Affairs.
+“This is no different than the contract disputes that arise every few years between sports channels and DirecTV, Comcast, etc.,” said Dave Karpf, an associate professor at George Washington University’s School of Media and Public Affairs.

 “They’re fighting over fee structures.
 Negotiations broke down.
 Newsmax is trying to expand the conflict, in the hopes that viewer outrage and a few letters on congressional stationery will strengthen their negotiating position.”

-The breakdown between Newsmax and DirecTV this week hinged on carrier fees, which DirecTV pays to broadcast various networks, including prominent cable news channels like Fox, CNN and MSNBC.
+The breakdown between Newsmax and DirecTV this week hinged on carrier fees, which DirecTV pays to broadcast various networks, including prominent cable news channels like Fox News, CNN and MSNBC.

 Under its previous agreement with Newsmax, which has an audience that is dwarfed by other leading cable news channels, DirecTV paid no carrier fees.

-Newsmax contends DirecTV’s decision is based in political bias and has used the episode to renew claims of censorship against conservatives in the media, a line of attack peddled by Republicans for years.
+Newsmax contends DirecTV’s decision is based on political bias and has used the episode to renew claims of censorship against conservatives in the media, a line of attack peddled by Republicans for years.

 “This is a blatant act of political discrimination and censorship against Newsmax,” the network’s CEO, Chris Ruddy, said this week.
 “The most extreme liberal channels, even with tiny ratings, get fees from AT&T’s DirecTV, but Newsmax and OAN need to be deplatformed.”